Jissen Kyōtei: Summary

 Cutscene from the story mode opening.

-The game allows players to have the experience of wagering on Kyōtei races that are held all across Japan every year and wagered on by hundreds of spectators.
+The game allows players to gamble on the Kyōtei races that are held across Japan every year.
 Players have to bet money on up to three motorboats for a duration of anywhere from six to 24 months in a series of hydroplane racing events.
-There is only an opportunity to talk to the boss once a month.
+There is an opportunity to talk to the boss once a month.
 Each month consists of 24 races (each with a qualifying round, a semi-final round, and a final round).
-Just about anything about the competitors can be analyzed; including their name, the odds for each driver, and the selections for each player.
-Even after making the wagers, each player must still confirm their bets in order to move into the racing portion of the game.
-The AI competitors are skilled just like the actual professional racers.
+Almost anything about the competitors can be analyzed, including their name, the odds for each driver, and the selections for each player.
+After making their bets, each player must confirm their bets in order to move into the racing portion of the game.
+The AI competitors are skilled like professional racers.

-Three laps are done for each race; with each participants doing left turns around an oval track with four turns.
-After the end of the third lap, the finishing order appears for the players to see.
-The next screen then shows much money that the players either gained or lost.
-Each race is shown on different camera angles; ranging from side view to a reverse chase view.
+Each race consists of three laps, with each participant doing left turns around an oval track with four turns.
+After the end of the third lap, the finishing order is displayed.
+The next screen shows how much money each of the players gained or lost.
+Each race is shown on different camera angles, ranging from side view to a reverse chase view.